 Varicose veins can cause pain, swelling, and throbbing in the legs.
 They're also a cosmetic embarrassment for many people.
-The experienced physicians at Association of South Bay Surgeons in Torrance, California, offer effective vein treatment options including endovenous ablation, sclerotherapy, and ambulatory phlebectomy for their patients.
+The experienced physicians at Association of South Bay Surgeons in Torrance, California and San Pedro, CA, offer effective vein treatment options including endovenous ablation, sclerotherapy, and ambulatory phlebectomy for their patients.

 Endovenous ablation is a treatment for varicose veins.
 This type of treatment is minimally invasive and can be performed on an outpatient basis.
 The doctor places a catheter within the vein with the help of ultrasound guidance.
 An ablation probe is then moved upwards in the great saphenous vein.
 Patients won't experience pain during endovenous ablation thanks to anesthetic surrounding the treatment area.
 Radiofrequency or laser energy is sent to the vein interior, which heats the inner vein to high level.
 The vein reacts by sealing itself closed.
 Eventually, the sealed off vein dies completely due to lack of blood supply.
 Although endovenous ablation is often done for cosmetic reasons, it's also done to relieve a number of symptoms like leg pain, leg swelling, leg ulcers, and vein inflammation.